Article

 Step 6: Monitor mitigation activity

-When controls are implemented, they must be continuously monitored to ensure that they meet current requirements and take into consideration changes or additions that could impact IT general controls.
+When controls are implemented, they must be continuously monitored to ensure that they meet current requirements and take into consideration changes or additions that could impact them.

 ITGC and security